-Outside areas and boundaries Repair category 2 Notes Defective timber fencing requires repair.
+Outside areas and boundaries Repair category 2 Notes Defective masonry to boundary walls and joinery to timber fences requries repair.
 General maintenance is required to boundary walls, fences and gates.
 You should verify with your conveyancer the extent of the boundaries pertaining to the subject property.

 Ceilings

 Repair category 1

 Notes Ceilings were generally found to be in fair order, however some plaster repair or filling may be required as part of normal redecoration.
-Earlier forms of artex finish sometimes used asbestos based bonding materials.
-Specialist advice would be advised before removal of the ceilings.